 New York City – Friends of the Children,

-a national nonprofit that pairs children facing the highest risks
+a national nonprofit that pairs children who face multiple systemic obstacles

 director of the Friends of the Children–New York

 chapter.
 A New Jersey native with more than 20 years of national and